samuelreh/spotr/README.rst

   $ spotr launch --type p2.xlarge --ami ami-4bf20033 --max-bid .030 --key-name aws-key-fast-ai

-When you're done with the instance, create a snapshot and detroy it with:
+When you're done with the instance, create a snapshot and destroy it with:

 .. code-block:: sh